PhuongFX/PhuongFX/README.md

 ### Hi, I’m Phuong Phan, a Machine learning engineer and AI enthusiast.
 - 👀 I’m interested and have experience in Deep Learning & Computer Vision.
-- 🌱 I’m currently applying machine learning and AI concepts to...
+- 🌱 I’m currently applying machine learning and AI concepts to most of my projects
-- ✍️ My blog posts reflects most of my projects related to python and AI

 - 📫 How to reach me [![Static Badge](https://img.shields.io/badge/website-%23EB4A5F?style=for-the-badge&logoColor=white)]